basarat/typescript-book/docs/project/external-modules.md

 > I am just going to assume `moduleResolution: commonjs`.
 This is the option you should have in your TypeScript config.
 This setting is implied automatically by `module:commonjs`.

 There are two distinct kinds of modules.
-The distinction is driven by the path section of the import statment (e.g. `import foo from 'THIS IS THE PATH SECTION'`).
+The distinction is driven by the path section of the import statement (e.g. `import foo from 'THIS IS THE PATH SECTION'`).

 * Relative path modules (where path starts with `.` e.g. `./someFile` or `../../someFolder/someFile` etc.)
 * Other dynamic lookup modules (e.g. `'core-js'` or `'typestyle'` or `'react'` or even `'react/core'` etc.)